-The governors had to give very serious consideration to the health and safety of the children and staff during the pandemic.
-They worked with the Headteacher to ensure that government guidance was applied to our school setting to ensure that all measures were in place to operate safely during the lockdown from March to the end of May.
-In addition they had to carefully consider the wider opening and measures that needed to be in place for staff and very young children to return safely.
+The governors have given very serious consideration to the health and safety of the children and staff during the pandemic.
+They worked with the Headteacher to ensure that government guidance was applied to our school setting to ensure that all measures were in place to operate safely.

 The coronavirus pandemic had a serious impact on the health and safety protocols in school and associated budgets.
-School had to invest heavily in measures related to infection control e.g. hand sanitiser, PPE, cleaning products.
+School has invested heavily in measures related to infection control e.g. hand sanitiser, PPE, cleaning products.